awaescher/posh-git/README.md

-2. Add the following line to the ps1-file:
+3. Add the following line to the ps1-file:

     `Import-Module "{PATH-TO-REPO}\src\posh-git.psd1"`

-**poshx-git** will load with new powershell windows.
+**poshx-git** will now load with new powershell windows.

 ## Uninstall
 Simply remove the inserted line again.